QuentinRa/blog.quentinra.dev/tools-and-frameworks/vcs/git/_general/server-side.md

 #### 🏹 Issues

-When someone found a bug/problem with the project, they will usually create an issue.
+When someone finds a bug/problem with the project, they will usually create an issue.
 [See GitHub tutorial](https://guides.github.com/features/issues/).

 On GitHub/GitLab/???, you can create issue templates.